rkirov/blog/content/posts/incremental_computation.md

 best build the computation graph, especially on top of general programming languages which have no incremental primitives.

-Also at this level you can already start to see the similarity with build systems like 'make'.
-In a way build systems are the simplest instances of incremental computation.

 The key questions around incremental computation at the abstract level of the computation graph will be: